 I soon found a three-bedroom apartment, one block away from Washington Park, for an astonishing $360 per month.
 I wouldn’t even need a roommate.
+It felt like fate.

 Before we went out dancing together, I’d done ballet, jazz, flamenco, salsa and tango for fun but hadn’t yet found the dance that was “the one” I wanted to focus on, study, practice, for the long haul.
 I fell in love with swing dancing instantly.
 I loved dressing in vintage dresses and I loved being twirled around the dance floor.
 There is just something about live, big band music.

 I loved spending three minutes in the arms of one handsome man, and then being passed onto the next handsome man.

 It was Miriam who also first introduced me to lindy hop, the granddaddy of all swing dances and the style I dance now.
 She suggested that we attend the American Lindy Hop Championships and I agreed.

-What the heck, I thought – Â I didn’t know a lot about the dance yet, and it would be fun to watch, take classes, and learn.
+What the heck, I thought.
+I didn’t know a lot about the dance yet, and it would be fun to watch, take classes, and learn.

 I didn’t expect to fall head over heels for the dancers, and the feeling of it, and the scene.

 But these dancers just made the music come to life for me in a way I’d never experienced before.
 Their moves were so fluid, and musical, and improvisational, and sometimes hilarious.
 The dance was alive with humor and passion.

 A syncopated body movement, a visual joke, a slow glide across the floor, a body roll, would make me see the music in a new way.

 I’d suddenly hear an instrument that my ear had missed a moment ago—the sax would jump out at me, or the melody line becomes more pronounced.
 I’d laugh out loud.
 I felt with a sense of absolute clarity that I would become one of those dancers.
 I would be a lindy hopper.
 I could see myself in vintage outfits, being lifted in the air, and spun around.